dotnet/AspNetCore.Docs/aspnetcore/security/authentication/identity-custom-storage-providers.md

 ### User Logins

 Information about the external authentication provider (like Facebook or a Microsoft account) to use when logging in a user.
-[Example](/dotnet/api/microsoft.aspnet.identity.corecompat.identityuserlogin)
+[IdentityUserLogin Class](/dotnet/api/microsoft.aspnet.identity.corecompat.identityuserlogin)

 ### Roles

 Authorization groups for your site.
 Includes the role Id and role name (like "Admin" or "Employee").
-[Example](/dotnet/api/microsoft.aspnet.identity.corecompat.identityrole)
+[IdentityRole Class](/dotnet/api/microsoft.aspnet.identity.corecompat.identityrole)

 ## The data access layer